jeromekelleher/ercs/docs/source/index.rst

 >>> first_example(3)
 ([[-1, 4, 4, 5, 5, 0]], [[-1, 0.0, 0.0, 0.0, 30441.574004183603, 46750.11224375103]])

-(Note there is nothing special about the seed 3 here---it is just a value which produced a neat example to discuss).
+.. note:: There is nothing special about the seed 3 here---it is just a value which
+    produced a neat example to discuss.

 This output completely describes the ancestry of the sample, although it's not immediately obvious how.
 In ``ercs`` we use *oriented trees* to represent the genealogy of a sample.
 In an oriented tree, we are only interested in parent-child relationships